HolyGrailGames/3D-Maze/README.md

     Mouse to look around(left/right)

 ## Objects
 We have an elevator in the maze, and, believe it or not, it elevates you!
+It spawns right next to the players starting point in the maze to make sure you can experience the fun!

+Unfortunately, there is not much more in the maze to do.

 ## Collisions:
     We figure out which cell we are in, and use that to check only against adjacent walls.
 If no collision is found, we check for diagonal collisions against the corners using a slightly different fornmula.